Solar panels work by producing energy from the cheapest and most abundant energy source available to our planet – the sun.

 When sunlight hits the solar PV cells on a solar panel (or solar module), the energy from the solar radiation is absorbed and converted into electricity.
 That electricity is then converted into the same current your home employs, making it ready to use immediately.

-Solar panels are made of smaller solar cells, also called PV cells.
+Solar panels for homes are made of smaller solar cells, also called PV cells.
 The cells are “strung” together to make the solar panel, and panels are connected to each other to make up the solar energy system.
-Typical solar energy systems will have 20-30 panels.
+Typical solar energy systems for home use will have 20-30 panels.

 Each cell is made with a crystalline silicon material that acts as a semiconductor.
 When the semiconductor in a solar cell is exposed to sunlight, it transfers the energy from the light into electrons.
 These electrons flow through the cell as an electrical current, traveling along with metal contacts while gathered and converted.

-A solar inverter is a device that converts the direct current electricity from the solar cells into alternating current electricity.
-Once that conversion happens, the electricity can be used by appliances or lights in your home.
+A solar inverter is a device that converts direct current (DC) electricity from solar cells into alternating current (AC) electricity.
+Once that conversion happens, the AC electricity can be used to power your home or business.

 Does weather affect solar panels?